Koredotcom/NLP-Benchmark/Readme.md

     	- after installing pip you can simply install this by `pip install virtualenv`
         - windows instructions at https://docs.python.org/3/library/venv.html

-Post installation to verify that the installation is expected
+Post installation to verify that the installations done are as expected

 	$ python3 --version
 	Python 3.5.3          # or the version you installed